Fenway Health is a World-Renowned Provider of HIV/AIDS Care and the Largest Provider of Outpatient HIV Care in New England

 In addition to providing high-quality care for people living with HIV/AIDS, Fenway Health is actively involved in research to develop new ways to treat and control HIV infection.
 The Fenway Institute is currently recruiting participants for open studies.

-Fenway Health is America’s leading health care organization with a specific mission to serve the lesbian, gay, bisexual and transgender community.
-All medical and behavioral health care providers at Fenway are trained to care for the LGBT community.
+Fenway Health is America’s leading healthcare organization with a specific mission to serve the LGBTQIA+ community.
+All medical and behavioral health care providers at Fenway are trained to care for the LGBTQIA+ community.

 All medical and behavioral health care providers also have special training in transgender care, including hormone treatments.
 Fenway is the largest care provider and employer of transgender people in Massachusetts.

-AIDS Action Committee provides a wide range of supportive services for people living with HIV/AIDS, including peer support, housing assistance, case management and more.
-In 2013, to better serve the community, AIDS Action Committee and Fenway Health became strategic partners.
+AIDS Action provides a wide range of supportive services for people living with HIV/AIDS, including peer support, housing assistance, case management, and more.
+In 2013, to better serve the community, AIDS Action and Fenway Health became strategic partners.

 If you are experiencing a medical emergency